MageTest/BehatMage/README.md

     }
 ```

-As you can see the recommendation to add the following snippet:
+As you can see the recommendation to add the following snippet disappeared

 ```php
     /**